 We saw certificates that evidenced all clinical staff had attended training on a range of topics relevant to their roles to support their continual professional development (CPD) requirements.
-All the staff personnel folders were laid out in the same format to ensure consistency of record keeping.
+All the staff training was laid out in the same format to ensure consistency of record keeping.